fwew/fwew/README.md

 fwew fmetok set[i] omum unset[i] set[r,l=sv] hej
 ```

-Note: The above seems to work on all shells except `zsh`, which requires the builti-n command `noglob` command to escape the special meaning of the square brackets.
+Note: The above seems to work on all shells except `zsh`, which requires the built-in command `noglob` command to escape the special meaning of the square brackets.
 To avoid always having to type `noglob fwew ...` every time, add the following line to `~/.zshrc`:

 ```bash
 alias fwew='noglob fwew'